smile-plzz/-Bangladesh-Constitution-RAG-System/docs/PROJECT_DETAILS.md

 The system is composed of two main parts:

-1.  **Data Pipeline (Python):** A Python-based crawler that fetches the constitution text from the web, processes it, and stores it in a structured format.
+1.  **Data Pipeline (Python or API):**
+    - Python-based crawler (`crawl_bdlaws.py`) that fetches and chunks content from `https://bd-laws.pages.dev/`.
+    - API-based fetchers (`src/fetch-constitution.js`, `src/fetch-sections.js`) that pull sections from `https://bd-laws-api.bdit.community/api` and emit JSONL.
-2.  **RAG Pipeline (Node.js):** A Node.js application that uses the processed data to answer user questions.
+2.  **RAG Pipeline (Node.js):**
+    - Generates embeddings locally, stores vectors in Chroma, retrieves the most relevant chunks, and prepares a strict, citation-oriented prompt.

 ## 2. Data Pipeline

 The data pipeline is responsible for acquiring and processing the constitution text.
-It consists of a single Python script: `crawl_bdlaws.py`.
+You can use either the Python crawler or the API fetchers.

-### `crawl_bdlaws.py`
+### Python Crawler: `crawl_bdlaws.py`

-- **Purpose:** To crawl the `https://bd-laws.pages.dev/` website and extract the full text of the Bangladesh Constitution.
+- **Purpose:** Crawl `https://bd-laws.pages.dev/` and extract the full text.
 - **Technology:** Python, Playwright, BeautifulSoup, pandas.
 - **Process:**
-    1. The script starts at the `START_URL` and recursively crawls all same-site links.
-    2. For each page, it extracts the main text content and its headings.
-    3. The extracted data is saved to `bdlaws.jsonl`.
-    4. The text is then chunked into smaller pieces and saved to `bdlaws.parquet`, which is the final output used by the RAG pipeline.
+    1. Recursively crawl and extract main content.
+    2. Clean and chunk text (≈800 tokens with overlap).
+    3. Emit `bdlaws.jsonl` and `bdlaws.parquet`.
 - **Schema (`bdlaws.parquet`):**
     - `doc_url` (string): The source URL of the document.
     - `doc_title` (string): The title of the document.